-Functionality of the Kidneys
+The functionality of the Kidneys

-Western physiology and anatomy limits its description of the kidney to the actual organ itself, whereas Chinese medicine sees and defines the kidneys not just as an organ but a group of functions, as well as being the root of energy for the entire body.
+Western physiology and anatomy limit its description of the kidney to the actual organ itself, whereas Chinese medicine sees and defines the kidneys not just as an organ but a group of functions, as well as being the root of energy for the entire body.
 The emphasis of Chinese physiological theory is more in terms of function rather than form.

-In Chinese medicine the Kidney (with a capital ‘K’ to denote the organ-meridian system) is important as it is the source of the body’s constitutional or inherited energy and is regarded as the organ-meridian system that governs the structural integrity and function not only of the kidneys themselves but also the adrenal glands, ovaries, testes, brain, spinal cord, skeletal structure (especially the lumbar region), teeth, anus, urethra and inner ear.
+In Chinese medicine, the Kidney (with a capital ‘K’ to denote the organ-meridian system) is important as it is the source of the body’s constitutional or inherited energy and is regarded as the organ-meridian system that governs the structural integrity and function not only of the kidneys themselves but also the adrenal glands, ovaries, testes, brain, spinal cord, skeletal structure (especially the lumbar region), teeth, anus, urethra and inner ear.
 The Kidney system also governs hormones and other substances produced by the kidneys, adrenals and sex glands, as well as reproduction, growth and the faculty of will power.

 Dehydration and Kidney Disease

 Thus under normal circumstances, many of us flirt with mild dehydration over sustained periods.
 Shortness of breath is a common symptom of dehydration and so is low energy.
-When someone is dehydrated and experiencing these symptoms one merely has to drink several glasses of water to feel the body’s an almost instant response to hydration.
+When someone is dehydrated and experiencing these symptoms one merely has to drink several glasses of water to fuel the body’s an almost instant response to hydration.
 Add some sodium bicarbonate and the response is even greater.

 Courtesy of Brian D. Foltz